ogoodman/serf/demos/simple/README.md

             # etc ...

 enables `the_logger` to be passed to each instance that needs it.
-The leading underscore indicates that the serialize list member is to be provided to `__init__` from the resources dictionary, but ignored when storing the object.
+The leading `#` indicates that the serialize list member is to be provided to `__init__` from the resources dictionary, but ignored when storing the object.